SPyofgame200/HCMUS-Cross-Da-Road/CrossDaRoad-Beta/CrossDaRoad-Beta/docs/standard/projectStandard.md

 >
 > - Avoids overly fragmented code by not using functions that are too small.
 > - Prevents an increase in maintenance costs from numerous functions with simple lines.

+## Project Guidance

+- **IMPORTANT:** All classes must follow `./docs/standard/classStandard.md`
+- Do not use nested ternary operators, considering `if` statements and `switch case` instead.
+- Specialized numbers that are related should be converted into Descripted Enum Values.
+- Store magic numbers in `gConst.h` (for core framework) and `uAppConst.h` (for application).
+- Try to use `const` and `constexpr` variables if possible, except for customization.
+- Using const functions whenever it is possible, excepts for **Setters**

+> Warning: Pointers might change the data but can use keyword `const`.